schapi-create/apidoc-rpc-uat/md_files/README.md

 The number of calls to the API in the SandBox could be limited.

-The API in the SandBox will return simulated data based on [RP-33](https://bms-applications.schneider-electric.com/type/RP/download/33) BMS application.
+The SandBox application for this API document will return BACnet object data based on [RP-33 FCU.A01.194_2c](https://bms-applications.schneider-electric.com/type/RP/download/33) BMS application.

+Since there is a single instance of data base in the Sandbox application, you may get values updated by other users.
+The single instance of data base will be reset after timeout without any incoming requests.

 To fully experience and extend the thresholds, please enable the Web Service on the RP-C and use the environment.